RVirmoors/ccia/from-processing-to-unity.md

 ## Mini-game from scratch

 This session isn't an introduction to making 2D games in Unity.
 For that, you should first follow a lesson such as [Ruby's Adventure](https://learn.unity.com/project/ruby-s-2d-rpg).
-The point here is to make a bridge from the open world of Processing to the game-specific model of Unity, and maybe learn more about both sides in the process.
+In fact, since we bypass many helpers particular to Unity, this workflow is not generally recommended.
+Our plan here is to make a bridge from the open world of Processing to the game-specific model of Unity, and learn more about both sides in the process.

-We begin from last semester's basic circle-and-square game:
+We begin from last semester's basic [circle-and-square game](https://openprocessing.org/sketch/998046):

 <iframe src="https://openprocessing.org/sketch/998046/embed/" width="800" height="400"></iframe>

-You may shift-click "Edit on OpenProcessing" to see the p5.js code in a new browser window.

 {% newthought 'Before we get to' %} writing code in Unity, we need to set the stage.
 Start a new 2D project and set the scene view as follows: